billiegoose/webtorrentify-github-release/README.md

 ## Why?

-Distributing your application over WebTorrent/BitTorrent is cool!
+Distributing your application over WebTorrent/BitTorrent is cool! Ì∏é

 It can improve reliability and save money:

 - Your application can still be downloaded if Github gets blocked, goes down, or kicks you off\*
-- You save Github money by placing less demand on Github's AWS storage servers!
+- You save Github Ì≤≤ by placing less demand on Github's AWS storage servers! ‚ù§Ô∏è

 \* as long as the torrent is being seeded